antarctica/bas-apres/README.md

 python3 -m apres.apres_to_nc filename.dat [outfile.nc]
 ```

-The conversion is a straightforward mapping, in that each burst becomes a netCDF4 group, where the header lines become group attributes, and the data are stored as a `NSubBursts` x `N_ADC_SAMPLES` 2D data array.
+The conversion is a straightforward mapping, in that each burst becomes a netCDF4 group, where the header lines become group attributes, and the data are stored as the group data.
+How the data are stored depends on the number of attenuators used when acquiring the data:

+* Single-attenuator configuration: The data are stored as a `NSubBursts` x `N_ADC_SAMPLES` 2D data array.
+* Multi-attenuator configuration: The data are stored as a `NSubBursts` x `N_ADC_SAMPLES` x `nAttenuators` 3D data array.

 ### nc_to_apres.py